 What nutritional methods do we have to improve rapid recovery?

 Is there a role for protein in rapid recovery (hours after exercise)?

 Types of recovery

 I want to make the point that acute or rapid recovery is different from long term adaptation.
 Long term adaptation refers to the improvements in the muscle and cardiovascular system that will ultimately result in improvements in performance.
 Often both this short-term and long term process is referred to as “recovery”.
 Often we talk about recovery but sometimes we mean rapid recovery in the hours after exercise and sometimes we mean the longer term effects.
 The two are linked, but they are not the same!

-Especially the last few years it has become clear that what may be good for acute recovery, may not necessarily be good for long term adaptation.
+Especially over the last few years it has become clear that what may be good for acute recovery, may not necessarily be good for long term adaptation.
 Here are a few examples:

 Studies have suggested that antioxidants may reduce muscle soreness and help with recovery short term, but high doses have also been linked to reduced training benefits long term.
 (High doses of antioxidants may interfere with the signalling that is needed to stimulate training adaptation.)

 Similarly, reducing inflammation with non steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may help in short term recovery and might help with reducing soreness.
 However, it may also impair long term adaptation.

 The same has been said for ice baths.
 These may help at least perception of recovery short term, but may reduce training adaptation long term.